 Graduate Employment Outlook

-Employment of registered nurses is projected to grow 19 percent through 2022, faster than the average for all occupations.
-Growth will occur for a number of reasons, including an increased emphasis on preventative care; growing rates of chronic conditions, such as diabetes and obesity; and demand for healthcare services from the baby boomer population, as they live longer and more active lives.
+Employment of registered nurses is projected to grow about 9 percent through 2030, about as fast as the average for all occupations.
+Growth will occur for a number of reasons, including increased emphasis on preventative care; growing rates of chronic conditions, such as diabetes and obesity; and demand for healthcare services from the baby boomer population, as they live longer and more active lives.

 Graduate Starting Salary Projections